risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 The UDF server will start running, allowing you to call the defined UDFs from RisingWave.

-## 4. Run and connect to RisingWave

-## 5. Declare your functions in RisingWave
+## 4. Declare your functions in RisingWave

 In RisingWave, use the `CREATE FUNCTION` command to declare the functions defined in Python in RisingWave.